jessee-kung/tu-etp-ad1062/README.md

     * Dimension reduction of PCA, LDA, and t-SNE

 ----
-## Frequently Asked Questions:
+## Frequently Asked Questions
 ### 1. May I use Python 2.7?
 Not recommended.
 Sample code are tested with Python 3.x only.

 ### 2. May I use Anaconda or WinPython?
 You can also use Anaconda or WinPython based on Python 3, too.
-But it is not required, due to these integrated packages provides more components which may not used in this course (and occupies more disk space).
-You also have to install Keras and Tensorflow later after you install the Anaconda or WinPython.
+But it is not required, due to these integrated packages provides more components which may not be used in this course (and occupies more disk space).
+You also have to install Keras and Tensorflow later once you have your Anaconda or WinPython installed.

 ### 3. Keeps showing "No module named 'theano'" error?
 If you already have an earlier version of Keras installed, make sure the value of `backend` attribute should be `tensorflow`: